Sriramnsm/Quote-Generator/README.md

 # Quote-Generator :black_nib:
- This is built using Pure Javascript and a twitter API for sharing the quote onto your twitter feed.
+ This is a random quote generator built using Pure Javascript and a twitter API for sharing the quote onto your twitter feed.

 ## How-To
 1. Click on the link below to go to the application.